tasinislam21/multi_pose_vton/README.md

 ## Inference
 To run the inference of our model, execute ```python run_inference.py```

-To create your own custom pair of candidate image and target clothing, follow these steps:
+To create your own custom pair of candidate image, target pose and clothing, follow these steps:
 - Create a text file within the ```viton_hd_dataset``` directory.
-- In the text file, add the name of the candidate image in the first column and the name of the garment in the second column.
+- Add the names of the candidate, pose, clothing in the first, second and third columns, respectively.
 - Then run: ```python run_inference.py --datapairs custom.txt```

 The results will be saved in the ```result``` directory.